tharrry/LEDController/README.md

 Please note that this is far from done and in an early alha stage, but stable.
-Note that this module needs super user rights to run.
+Also note that this module needs super user rights to run.
 Use at your own risk.

 ![Logo](https://raw.githubusercontent.com/tharrry/LEDController/master/LEDController_logo.png)